yugabyte/yugabyte-db/docs/content/api/ql/datatypes/index.md

 ## Supported Types

-YQL supports the following data types in the query language.
+YugaByte supports the following data types in the query language.

 Type | Description |
 -----|-------------|